paircolumbus/paircolumbus.github.io/index.md

 <h2>Special Event</h2>
 ![img](http://i.imgur.com/88qLJmv.jpg)

-###Event Details
+<h3>Event Details</h3>

 When: __Wednesday, March 2nd at 6:30pm__
 Where: [CoverMyMeds](https://goo.gl/maps/6TGqNqqoK8n)

-We are extremely pumped to present a special event featuring renowned speaker & author, Michael Feathers [(@mfeathers)](http://twitter.com/mfeathers).
+We are extremely pumped to present a special event featuring renowned speaker & author, [Michael Feathers](http://twitter.com/mfeathers).
 Michael is the founder of R7K Research & Conveyance and former Chief Scientist of Obtiva (acquired by Groupon).
 Michael is also the author of the book, _Working Effectively with Legacy Code_ (Prentice Hall, 2004)

 Please bring your laptop and questions.